Last updated: 30 July 2014

 The travel advice summary below is provided by the Foreign and Commonwealth Office in the UK.
 'We' refers to the Foreign and Commonwealth Office.
 For their full travel advice, visit www.gov.uk/foreign-travel-advice.

-The Foreign and Commonwealth Office (FCO) advise against all travel to the districts of Ramadi and Fallujah in Anbar province.
-There are reports of clashes between security forces and militants in parts of Anbar province, including heavy fighting in Fallujah.
+The Foreign and Commonwealth Office (FCO) advise against all travel to Anbar, Ninewah, Salah-ad-Din and Diyala provinces and all of the area south of Kirkuk City limits in Tam’mim province.
+There are reports of clashes between security forces and militants in these areas.
+If you’re currently in these areas you should leave now.

-If you intend to travel to those parts of Iraq to which the FCO advise against all but essential travel, you should employ a professional security company and take all necessary security precautions.
+If you travel to those parts of Iraq to which the FCO advise against all but essential travel:

-You should avoid any demonstrations or large gatherings of people.
-If you become aware of any nearby violence, leave the area immediately.
+- avoid any demonstrations or large gatherings of people; if you become aware of any nearby violence, leave the area immediately

-There is a high threat of terrorism including kidnapping.
-There was a marked increase in the number of terrorist attacks across Iraq in 2013.
-While terrorist incidents are less frequent in the Kurdistan region, there have been attacks in September and December 2013, and in January 2014.
+There is a high threat of terrorism including kidnapping across Iraq.
+There was a marked increase in the number of terrorist attacks in Iraq in 2013, although terrorist incidents are less frequent in the Kurdistan region.

 The British Embassy in Baghdad and the British Consulate-General in Erbil are able to offer limited consular assistance only.

 You must get a visa before you travel.
 You can apply for a visa at Iraqi missions overseas, contact the Iraqi Embassy in London.

 If you’re only travelling to the Kurdistan Region, you can get a visa on arrival, but this will not be valid for the rest of Iraq.